InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 So I want to find a batter who hits the most home runs on a given hitting opportunity, assuming that I have become a scouter.
 And I want to find a player who has pure strong batting power.
 I’m focusing on power and efficiency.

 ## What is Web Scraping?
 Web scraping is an automated method to gather information from websites by using a program to extract specific data (like text, images, or tables) and save it in a structured format, such as a spreadsheet or database.
+You can learn more about Web Scraping at <a href="https://thinkpalm.com/blogs/5-great-ways-web-scraping-tool-helps-businesses/"> this website</a>.

 ## Data Collection
 For this project, the main data source is Baseball-Reference.com, a widely respected website that provides comprehensive stats on MLB players.